commanded/eventstore/guides/Subscriptions.md

 ## Persistent subscriptions

 Persistent subscriptions to a stream will guarantee *at least once* delivery of every persisted event.
 Each subscription may be independently paused, then later resumed from where it stopped.
-The last received and acknowledged event is stored by the EventStore to support resuming at a later time later or whenever the subscriber process restarts.
+The last received and acknowledged event is stored by the EventStore to support resuming at a later time or whenever the subscriber process restarts.

 A subscription can be created to receive events appended to a single or all streams.

-Events are received in batches after being persisted to storage.
-A batch contains the events appended to a single stream using `EventStore.append_to_stream/4`.

-Subscriptions must be uniquely named and support a single subscriber.
-Attempting to connect two subscribers to the same subscription will return an `{:error, :subscription_already_exists}` error.
+Subscriptions must be uniquely named and by default only support a single subscriber.
+Attempting to connect two subscribers to the same subscription will return `{:error, :subscription_already_exists}`.
+You can optionally create a [competing consumer subscription with multiple subscribers](#subscription-concurrency).

 ### `:subscribed` message